wangyiqiu/dbscan-python/README.md

 This repository hosts fast parallel DBSCAN clustering code for low dimensional Euclidean space.
 The code automatically uses the available threads on a parallel shared-memory machine to speedup DBSCAN clustering.
 It stems from a paper presented in SIGMOD'20: [Theoretically Efficient and Practical Parallel DBSCAN](https://dl.acm.org/doi/10.1145/3318464.3380582).

 Our software on 1 thread is on par with all serial state-of-the-art DBSCAN packages, and provides additional speedup via multi-threading.
-Below, we show a simple benchmark comparing our code with the DBSCAN implementation of Sklearn, tested on a 4-core computer, and a visualization of the clustering result.
-The time saved will be more significant on a larger data set and a machine with more cores.
+Below, we show a simple benchmark comparing our code with the DBSCAN implementation of Sklearn, tested on a 6-core computer using a 2-dimensional data set with 50000 data points.
+We also show a visualization of the clustering result on a smaller data set.

 Data sets with dimensionality 2 - 20 are supported by default, which can be modified by modifying ``DBSCAN_MIN_DIMS`` and ``DBSCAN_MAX_DIMS`` in the [source code](https://github.com/wangyiqiu/dbscan-python/blob/master/include/dbscan/capi.h).